An Unfinished Life: John F. Kennedy, 1917–1963

 An Unfinished Life: John F. Kennedy, 1917–1963 is a 2003 biography of the 35th president of the United States, John F. Kennedy (JFK), who was assassinated in 1963.
-It was written by Bancroft Prize-winning historian Robert Dallek, a prominent History professor at Boston University.
-The author is a presidential historian who taught at Columbia University and UCLA prior to accepting his professorial role in Boston, and was the author of nearly two-dozen books.
-Dallek researched JFK for five years, using National Security Archives, oral histories, White House tapes, and medical records in his preparations.
-Dallek contends that historians have underestimated JFK's achievements, especially in regards to his impressive accomplishments in foreign policy, including his averting nuclear war during the Cuban Missile Crisis and his early steps towards detente with the Soviet Union, which began with his Partial Nuclear Test Ban Treaty of August 5, 1963.
+It was written by Bancroft Prize-winning historian Robert Dallek, a professor of history at Boston University.
+Dallek is a presidential historian who previously taught at Columbia University and UCLA, and who had already written nearly two dozen books.
+Dallek researched Kennedy for five years, using National Security Archives, oral histories, White House tapes, and medical records.
+Dallek contends that historians have underestimated JFK's achievements, especially in regards to his accomplishments in foreign policy, including his averting nuclear war during the Cuban Missile Crisis and his early steps towards detente with the Soviet Union, which began with his Partial Nuclear Test Ban Treaty in August 1963.

-JFK was part of a prominent Boston family that would acquire great wealth and had held political office for two prior generations.
+Kennedy was part of a prominent Boston family that would acquire great wealth and had held political office for two prior generations.
 The death of JFK's older brother Joseph P. Kennedy Jr. during World War II eventually paved the way for his political career.
 His wealthy diplomat father Joseph P. Kennedy was heavily involved in his political career, and both helped to finance his campaigns, and arrange effective public relations efforts through his contacts in the press and other media.
-Other family members, particularly his brother Robert helped in early campaign efforts.
-In the mid-1950s, after defeating Henry Cabot Lodge Jr., leaving the United States House of Representatives, and getting elected as a U.S. Senator, he was one step closer to becoming president.
+Other family members, particularly his brother Robert, helped in early campaign efforts.
+In the mid-1950s, after defeating Henry Cabot Lodge Jr., leaving the United States House of Representatives, and getting elected as a U.S. Senator, JFK was one step closer to becoming president.

-Dallek recounted Kennedy's medical problems which were controlled by drugs including antispasmodics and antibiotics.
+Dallek recounts Kennedy's medical problems which were controlled by drugs including antispasmodics and antibiotics.
 He used painkillers for his chronic back pain and other medication to treat his Addison's disease.
 He sometimes took up to eight medications a day.
 A committee of three Kennedy associates refused to provide his medical records for decades, but they decided to give Dallek access to them; although the book does not have a complete record of his medical history.